benjaehyun/brewista/README.md

 # Brewista: Coffee Brewing Companion

 ### Note: Application is under active development, please refer to production branch for most recent stable version (deployed version).
-### Recent Updates: Refactoring front to back handling of recipes to include recipe versions
+### Recent Updates: Refactoring front to back implementation of recipes to include recipe versions
 - All changes to recipes are now tracked as versions with major and minor versions
 - Each recipe has a version history and the version can be easily switched on the recipe details page
 - Adjusted wake lock api implementation to reinitialize lock when focus changes if the user changes window focus